 9. Het Witte Huis was once the tallest skyscraper in Europe

 Did you know that Rotterdam had the tallest building in Europe in 1897?
 It’s the office building of Het Witte Huis.
 You wouldn’t know if you looked at it today, though.

 Just over 43 metres high with 10 floors, this building built in the Art Nouveau style has seen a lot of people come and go from the city of Rotterdam.
 You can see this also from the Oude Haven or walk by it and admire its architecture from up close.

 10. Rotterdam’s Markthal has the largest artwork in the world

 The Markthal of Rotterdam is an iconic piece of architecture for the city of Rotterdam.
 It’s dome-shaped with offices and apartments in the building itself, and shops and stores on the inside of the dome.

-But the most interest bit of trivia about the Markthal in Rotterdam is that its roof has the largest piece of art in the world.
-It was the brainchild of Arno Coenen and Iris Roskam and is a whopping 11,000 metres squared and is also known as the Sistine Chapel of Rotterdam!
+But the most interesting bit of trivia about the Markthal in Rotterdam is that its roof has the largest piece of art in the world.
+It’s the brainchild of Arno Coenen and Iris Roskam and is a whopping 11,000 metres squared and is also known as the Sistine Chapel of Rotterdam!

-You will see fruits, flowers and insects on the inside of the building and is also home to many restaurants, grocery stores and bars.

-Another tip: the stores give out free samples, so walk around and try the best cheeses, stroopwafels, olives, fruit salads, and more!
+You will see fruits, flowers, and insects on the inside of the building which is home to many restaurants, grocery stores, and bars.
+Some of the stores give out free samples, so walk around and try the best cheeses, stroopwafels, olives, fruit salads, and more!

 Do you have any favourite spots?
 Let us know in the comments below!